Aelloy/ember-cli-deploy-simply-ssh/README.md

 ### With `ember-cli-revision-data` ###

-Application releases are placed in `(dir)/releases` folder using revision key:
+Application releases are placed into `(dir)/releases` folder using revision keys:
 ```
 /var/www/app/releases/35h23jh23j52k3jg5k32jh5
 /var/www/app/releases/2lkjs9d93ukhf3798oasjf7
 ```

-To become active, the revision must be activated, which creates a symbolic link `/var/www/app/current` linked to the active revision.
+To make a revision active, you must activate it; the activation creates a symbolic link `/var/www/app/current` pointing to the active revision.

 You can choose to activate the release right after deployment:
 `ember deploy production --activate`

-...or activate it afterwards:
+You can also activate it afterwards:
 ```
 ember deploy production
 ember deploy:activate production --revision 35h23jh23j52k3jg5k32jh5
 ```

-To list available releases, use: `ember deploy:list production`
+To list the available releases, use: `ember deploy:list production`
 ```
 - =================================
 - > 2017/08/26 13:52:53 | 35h23jh23j52k3jg5k32jh5
 -   2017/09/08 16:43:16 | 2lkjs9d93ukhf3798oasjf7
 ```

-Option `keep` defines how many of the most recent revisions will be kept on server.
+The `keep` option defines how many of the most recent revisions will be kept on server.
-Active release cannot be deleted, which makes it outstanding.
+The active release cannot be deleted so it is excluded from the count.
 For example, if you have `keep == 3` and your active release is older than 3 most recent releases, then total number of available releases will be 4.

 ### Without `ember-cli-revision-data` ###

-Without revision data plugin all files are placed into `dir` folder as is, in which case you don't need to activate the release, and you won't have the list of available releases.
+Without the revision data plugin, all files are placed into `dir` folder as is;
+in this case you don't need to activate the release, and you won't have the list of available releases.

 ### GZipping ###